- Things to Know

 - Cirrhosis can cause weakness, loss of appetite, easy bruising, yellowing of the skin (jaundice), itching, and fatigue.

-- Treatment of cirrhosis is designed to prevent further damage to the liver, treat complications of cirrhosis, and preventing or detecting liver cancer early.
+- Treatment of cirrhosis is designed to prevent further damage to the liver, treat complications of cirrhosis, and prevent or detect liver cancer early.

-- Transplantation of the liver is becoming an important option for treating patients with advanced cirrhosis.
+- Transplantation of the liver is an important option for treating patients with advanced cirrhosis.

 What is cirrhosis?